Okehocking people: Ownership of land tract (1701–1730)

 The actual survey was only completed ten months later, on October 10, 1703.
 Despite Abraham Beaks' request that the band be given land along the creeks, and the order for the surveyors to grant land according to the band's "desire", the land granted to the Okehocking was poor for agriculture and contained only small stretches of Ridley and Crum creeks.
 The band was cut off from much of Ridley Creek by the land belonging to Charles Whitacre.
 Whitacre may have conspired with the surveying team to grant primarily hilly land to the Okehocking and exclude them from the most fertile, creekside areas.
 The tract as measured came to 484 acre, less than apportioned to the band but within the margin of error for the time.

 Much of the land was left forested by the band, and was not used for agriculture.
-In 1710, the Okeohocking hosted a gathering of regional Lenape on their land.
+In 1710, the Okehocking hosted a gathering of regional Lenape on their land.
 Later that year, local colonists chartered a road splitting the Lenape land.
 The road may have been viewed by colonists as providing the Okehocking with easier access to their winter hunting grounds further inland, which had been cut off by settler land.
 However, the road's unusual placement through the tract rather than along its edge, as was more common at the time, indicates that colonists felt free to disregard the band's property rights.
 The road probably also accelerated the commercial development and settlement of the area.
 Although the court ordered a delay, possibly due to worries from the band, the road was built and is today the Delchester Road.
 Most mentions of the Okehocking until 1737 are from surveys of surrounding land, which made reference to the band's tract to set boundaries.
-By 1726, the Okehocking continued to own the tract in its entirety.
+In 1726, the Okehocking continued to own the tract in its entirety.